12/22/2021: The DC Health Vital Records Division (DCVRD) will be available for the following types of services as of Monday, December 27, 2021:

 - Masks are required.
 Customers must wear a mask that covers your nose and mouth before entering the building.

-Mail Certificate Amendment Orders - Email us at [email protected]
+- Certificate Amendments – Email us at [email protected] for instructions

-Please allow 2-4 weeks for processing time.
+Please allow 2-4 weeks for remote order processing time.
 Shipping times will vary based on shipping method selected by customer.

 Providing Record Data